 AO1 Unchanged and AO2 Unchanged

 Setting Description

 Default: Enabled

 Options: Disabled - If communication is lost, the AO1 Command or AO2 Command, respectively is set to the value in AO1 Default Cmd or AO2 Default Cmd.
+Finally of the approximation is lost the AO1 Command on AO2.

 Enabled - If communication is lost, the AO1 Command or AO2 Command remains set at the last written value.

 Terminal Menu: (9) FGRIO Setup

 Description: Controls the state of the analog output invoked on loss of communication.
 Note: The Default Delay parameter controls the timing.